Water management summer 2019/20

 We completed our latest comprehensive leak detection check in mid-November 2019.
 Our contractor, using technology that ‘hears’ underground leaks, covered large parts of Kaikohe identifying leaks in our infrastructure for repair.
 Our ongoing leak detection programme covers three categories: private water users with high usage, Council-owned facilities (like pensioner housing, halls and water fountains), and our own infrastructure.

-Why do households have to comply with water restrictions if they use low volumes of water?
+Why do low usage households have to comply with water restrictions?

 While the Council undertakes ongoing efforts to maximise water availability and reduce waster wastage in Kaikohe, the current water resources remain fragile.
 Until an additional source is added to the existing supply, there will always be benefit in the community working together to reduce water consumption.
 Careful use of household water makes a small difference at an individual level but can make a big difference collectively.
 If water use was habitually reduced, Kaikohe’s sources of raw water would recharge more fully during the wetter winter months.